-Use your school: Many schools have helpful recruitment resources for student clubs and activities.
+- Use your school: Many schools have helpful recruitment resources for student clubs and activities.
 If your school has any public list of clubs and activities offered, make sure mock trial is on the list.
 Look out for information fairs early in the season where you can get exposure.
-Don't hesitate to reach out to school officials to ask what resources are available to you.

-Host an info session: Host an annual Information Session / Open House.
+Don't hesitate to reach out to school officials to ask what resources are available to you. - Host an info session: Host an annual Information Session / Open House.
 This meeting should provide students with basic information about the nature of mock trial, how the season will work (e.g. any Invitational tournaments you plan to attend and the approximate date of your Regional) and what time commitment you expect from members.
 Short demonstrations of openings, directs, and crosses are also helpful.

-Get the word out: Advertise your information session online and around campus.
+You can also access some online and in-person trials from past competitions on AMTA's YouTube page here. - Get the word out: Advertise your information session online and around campus.
 Keep it simple-less is more.
 You can target pre-law groups, theater/acting groups, and debate clubs.
 (But before posting any ads, make sure you're not violating group or university policies.)
 Prepare a creative, funny presentation and ask a professor for a few minutes to talk to students while they're in class.
 Ask departments to circulate an e-mail to their students or post information about mock trial on their respective websites.
-Students in the following departments might especially be interested: Political Science, Pre-Law, Theater, Criminal Justice, History, Philosophy, English, Business, Communications, Speech, and Honors, among others.
-Use Facebook and Twitter to your advantage.
+Students in the following departments might especially be interested: Political Science, Pre-Law, Theater, Criminal Justice, History, Philosophy, English, Business, Communications, Speech, Honors, and many STEM fields, among others.
+Use social media to your advantage.
 Be proactive.